avo-hq/docs.avohq.io/docs/3.0/fields/boolean_group.md

 ```

 ### Field declaration example
-Roles field matching the DB value from above example.
+Below is an example of declaring a `boolean_group` field for roles that matches the DB value from the example above:

 ```ruby
 field :roles,
   as: :boolean_group,